fortunkam/fortunkam.github.io/_posts/2020-06-12-sync-s3-versions-to-blob-storage.md

 categories: Blob S3 Powershell
 author: Matthew Fortunka
 ---

+*** This article was originally written about the preview of Blob versioning, the feature was made generally avaialble in September 2020 ***

 AWS S3 buckets have a concept of versioning files, until recently there has been no equivalent of this in Azure and people have needed to put workarounds in place to "replicate" this functionality.
-As of February 2020, Azure released a preview of [Blob Versioning](https://docs.microsoft.com/en-us/azure/storage/blobs/versioning-overview?tabs=powershell).
+As of September 2020, Azure released [Blob Versioning](https://docs.microsoft.com/en-us/azure/storage/blobs/versioning-overview?tabs=powershell).
 When enabled every time an update operation occurs on a blob a new version is created.
 Each version can then be retrieved independently.

-***Be aware at the time of writing Blob Versioning is only available in a limited number of regions, notably Cananda East, Canada Central and France Central***

 Now there are equivalent services in AWS and Azure, it is useful to be able to migrate content from one to the other.
 To that end I have created a couple of powershell scripts.